 Humanitarian and Development

-The Veolia Foundation and Médecins sans frontières (MSF) are long-standing partners.
-Their first partnership was in 2010 with the restoration and extension of the drinking water network in the city of Kalémie, Katanga to fight against cholera in the Democratic Republic of Congo (DRC).
-The installation and testing of an emergency water treatment plant (Aquaforce 500) in refugee camps in northern Uganda followed shortly afterwards.
+The Veolia Foundation and Doctors Without Borders have enjoyed a long-standing partnership.
+As early as 2010, the fight against cholera in the Democratic Republic of Congo (DRC) led to a first collaboration, with the rehabilitation and extension of the drinking water network in the city of Kalemie, in Katanga.
+This was followed shortly after by the deployment and testing of an emergency water treatment station (Aquaforce 500) in refugee camps in northern Uganda.

-Further to these first successes, the two partners signed a framework agreement formalising the relationship between these two humanitarian response stakeholders in 2012.
-The principle is simple: MSF asks the Foundation for research/action support, based on the technical skills available within the Veolia Group; the Foundation provides MSF with its Veoliaforce volunteer experts to support it in its research and innovation projects on issues related to its activities in the field and in areas close to Veolia Group's businesses (energy, waste, sanitation, and drinking water).
-The objective is to test new operating modes and equipment to allow MSF to better control its environmental footprint and gain autonomy during a humanitarian response.
+Building on these initial successes, in 2015 the two partners signed a framework agreement to formalize their relationship in humanitarian intervention.
+The principle is simple: DWB asks the Veolia Foundation for support in research/action, assisted by the technical skills available within the Veolia Group; the Foundation then places its Veoliaforce volunteer experts at DWB's disposal to support it in its research and innovation projects on issues linked to its activities in the field and in areas relating to the Veolia Group's professions (sanitation and drinking water, energy and waste).
+The aim is to test new operating methods and equipment in order to allow DWB to better control its environmental footprint and gain autonomy during its humanitarian interventions.

-This partnership was materialised through a pilot project for photovoltaic solar power supply.
-MSF has been running a major malaria prevention and management project in the Moissala region of southern Chad since 2010.
-Malaria is the leading cause of death among children under five in this district.
-The NGO has a base camp on-site, hosting between five and ten expatriates and local staff and a large stock of equipment and medicines.
-The particularly isolated location of this base camp, its average size, and its sun exposure made it an ideal site to test a photovoltaic solar power supply solution.
-In 2015, Grégory Gamboua, Innovation Project Manager in MSF's Logistics Department, went to Chad to test a hybrid photovoltaic system.
-The goal is to make the mission autonomous by securing its power supply.
+The energy sector has enabled this partnership to take shape for the first time with a pilot project for the supply of photovoltaic solar energy.
+In southern Chad, in the Moissala region, DWB has been carrying out a large-scale project since 2010 on the prevention and treatment of malaria, the leading cause of death in children under five in this district.
+The NGO has a base camp on site which accommodates between five and ten expatriates as well as local staff and it houses a large stock of equipment and medicines.
+The particularly isolated location of this base camp, its average size and the significant amount of sunshine from which it benefits have made it a prime location for testing a photovoltaic solar energy supply solution.
+In 2015, Grégory Gamboua, in charge of Innovation at the logistics department at DWB, travelled to Chad to test a hybrid photovoltaic system.
+The aim is to make the project autonomous while at the same time securing it in terms of power supply.

-Renewed in 2015, the partnership has deepened.
-MSF is running an HIV programme in western Kenya.
-A mobile screening and minor surgery centre was designed to travel around Ndhiwa County, which is particularly affected by the virus, for two years.
+Renewed in 2015, the partnership has increased in size.
+In western Kenya, DWB is running an HIV programme.
+A mobile screening and minor surgery centre was set up to spend two years travelling around Ndhiwa County, which is particularly affected by the virus.
 The Foundation participated in the scheme by providing an Aquaforce 500 mobile water treatment unit to supply the health centre.
-A stream of Veoliaforce volunteers came to the site to train MSF staff in setting up and operating the Aquaforce.
-The two partners also worked on developing a field guide for solar hybrid generators, making a 6 kVA 'plug and play' solar kit, and other renewable energy projects.
+Veoliaforce volunteers have followed one another on site to train DWB staff in setting up and operating this Aquaforce unit.
+The two partners also worked on the production of a field guide on solar hybrid generators, on the production of a 6 kVA “plug and play” solar kit as well as on other renewable energy projects.

-The focus was put on innovation in the water and sanitation sector in 2016.
-At MSF's request, the Foundation increased the Aquaforce range with a model to supply 15 000 people with water: the Aquaforce 15 000.
-Conclusive tests allowed the product's initial design to be improved by adapting it to the constraints in the field.
-In 2018, a full-scale prototype was tested in Uganda, in a context of mass displacement of people fleeing the Democratic Republic of Congo.
-This first deployment not only helped stem the nascent cholera epidemic, but also validated the choices made during the development of this new waste treatment plant.
+In 2016, the focus was on innovation in the water and sanitation sector.
+At DWB’s request, the Foundation expanded the Aquaforce range by designing a model intended to supply 15,000 people with water: Aquaforce 15000.
+Conclusive tests made it possible to make improvements to the initial design of the product by favouring its adaptation to field constraints.
+In 2018, a full-scale prototype was tested in Uganda, in a context of massive population displacement fleeing from the Democratic Republic of the Congo.
+This first deployment made it possible not only to stem the emerging cholera epidemic, but also to validate the choices made during the development of this new treatment station.

-At the same time, MSF continued to use the Aquaforce 500 , which, in 2017, was also the subject of concerted deployments in medium and large hospitals, including in Al Qayyara (South Mosul).
-Comparative studies on family and community water filtration solutions were also carried out in 2017.
+At the same time, DWB continues to use the Aquaforce 500 which, in 2017, was deployed jointly in medium‑sized to large hospitals, in particular in Al Qayyara (South Mosul).
+In 2017, family and community water filtration solutions were also the subject of comparative studies.

-The research effort of both partners also addresses the issue of sanitation and wastewater treatment.
-The Foundation supports MSF in assessing technical solutions for effluent treatment, in particular, through the definition of a monitoring methodology and measurement tools adapted to response contexts.
-In 2016, the two partners worked, in particular, on dehydration latrines.
-Installed in Uganda and South Sudan, they are the result of the adaptation of pre-existing solutions tested in the field by MSF teams.
-South Sudan was also the testing ground for a project on treating excreta using bio-activators.
-In 2018, the joint work of the teams focused on designing a wastewater treatment plant for an MSF hospital in Haiti (biodisks).
+The research effort carried out by the two partners also touches on the issue of sanitation and wastewater treatment.
+The Foundation supports DWB in assessing technical solutions for treating effluents, particularly by defining a monitoring methodology and measuring tools adapted to the intervention situations.
+In 2016, the two partners notably worked on dehydration latrines.
+Installed in Uganda and south Sudan, they are the result of adapting pre-existing solutions and tested in the field by DWB teams.
+South Sudan has also been the testing ground for a project to treat excreta with bio-activators.
+In 2018, the teams' joint work focused on the sizing of a wastewater treatment station for a DWB hospital in Haiti (biodisks).

 In terms of waste management, the resources provided by the Foundation have enabled the development of several types of incinerators intended for health centres or base camps.

-A study programme for wastewater treatment solutions was also launched in Haiti and extended to other countries in 2017 with the aim of offering a quality standard that MSF can meet in the treatment of effluents from its missions worldwide.
-Biological products reducing the volumes of excreta retained in latrines in emergency humanitarian situations were also tested in 2017.
-The treatment of cholera effluents remains another area of study which is monitored with the support of the University of Brighton.
+A programme to study wastewater treatment solutions was also launched in Haiti and then, in 2017, extended to other countries with the objective of offering a quality standard that DWB can meet in treating its effluents from its projects around the world.
+Another avenue, tests on biological products for reducing the volumes of excreta retained in latrines in humanitarian emergency situations were conducted in 2017.
+The treatment of cholera effluents remains another subject of study, monitored with the assistance of the University of Brighton.

-Lastly, the partnership includes a training component.
-The Foundation supports MSF in the cultural change that goes hand-in-hand with innovation and conducts field missions to familiarise teams with the equipment provided.
-In 2017, the two partners planned to include training sessions on the Aquaforce 500 in the MSF operational team training course to allow them to integrate this technology among the options available to them for drinking water supply during the various missions.
+Lastly, the partnership covers a training component: the Foundation supports DWB in the cultural change that goes hand in hand with innovation and carries out tasks in the field to familiarize the teams with the equipment made available.
+In 2017, the two partners thus planned to include in the training course for DWB’s operational teams awareness sessions on the Aquaforce 500 for them to include this technology among the options available to them to supply drinking water during the various assignments.

 Innovation is at the heart of the Veolia Foundation's approach.
-As such, support for the action research programme in conjunction with MSF was renewed at the end of 2018.
-The work carried out with this major international humanitarian response NGO confirms the relevance of the approach and extends the expertise of the Veoliaforce network.
+Support for the action/research programme carried out with DWB was also renewed at the end of 2018 and 2019 and mid‑2021.
+The work carried out with this major player in international humanitarian responses confirms the relevance of the approach and enhances the expertise of the Veoliaforce network.

 - Drinking water: further development of the Aquaforce 15,000 treatment unit, completion and validation of its user manual and expansion of its use in emergency situations; hybrid solar/engine pumping; electrochlorination and in-line chlorination module; monitoring of biofilms in pipes (for Pseudomonas aeruginosa); fast cholera detection test.

-- Sanitation: continuation of the work initiated on bio-discs as a wastewater treatment solution; wastewater analysis kit for use in monitoring installed treatment systems; above-ground latrines; bio-activators for excreta digestion in latrines.
+- Sanitation: continuation of the work started on bio-disks as a wastewater treatment solution (trial in Haiti, at hospitals managed by DWB) with optimization of the disinfection process; wastewater analysis kit for monitoring installed treatment systems; aboveground latrines; bioactivators for digesting excreta in latrines.